 Main Battery Fuses – A battery’s fault current is limited only by its internal resistance.
 If short‑circuited, a battery can deliver an extremely high current in a short space of time, in the order of 100 to 1,000 times the typical discharge current normally used.
 This will cause explosive failure of the battery unless circuit protection operates very quickly.

+AS/NZS 5139 sets out stringent requirements for suitable locations where BESS may be installed.
 Given their particular risks, some BESS batteries are not suitable for installation in habitable parts of homes or an attached building, while others may be specifically designed for indoor locations such as laundries or garages.

 Prior to the selection of the installation location, a risk assessment should be conducted by a competent person familiar with the chosen technology, with due consideration for the consequences of a contingency event.
 Where batteries are sensitive to operating temperature, particular consideration should be given to this matter in the risk assessment.
 A copy of this risk assessment should be provided to the customer as part of the equipment documentation.

 A BESS may be mounted on a suitable outside wall (with an appropriate Ingress Protection (IP) rating) or installed in a fire and weatherproof enclosure.
 The fire rating of an enclosure is particularly important if the BESS is to be indoors.
 Installers must pay due regard to the manufacturer’s recommendations about operating temperature limits, exposure to direct sunlight and avoidance of impact risks.
 Pre-packaged BESS may include weatherproof enclosures for outdoor mounting and may not need any additional protection.